Montanans discuss effects of EPA cuts, regulatory rollbacks

 “Controls are given to the very industries that create the waste,” Smith said.
 “They have been given a seat at the table while you and I have not.”

 “This whole region, because of its biological and historic values, could just be an exceptional place to live, to recreate and to raise family,” Knudsen said.
-“So with this type of community and environmental vision right within reach, it is truly baffling to see the current administration slam on the brakes through budget slashings at
+“So with this type of community and environmental vision right within reach, it is truly baffling to see the current administration slam on the brakes through budget slashings at EPA and Superfund programs and through some of these regulatory rollbacks that we’re seeing.”

-A stated top priority for
+A stated top priority for EPA administrator Scott Pruitt is the Superfund program, she added.

 “He has also promised that within Superfund programs, projects that already have responsible parties at the table, that have funds secured and have agreements in place are the highest priority of all.
 That is the upper Clark Fork.